LORD-MicroStrain/MSCL/README.md

 If you wish to continue using MSCL on RPM systems, please see build [instructions](guides/Build.md) for more information on how to build an RPM package

-### Bindings

-MSCL provides bindings for both .NET and Python.
-For more information on building and configuring bindings, see the [bindings](bindings) directory.

 ## Project Integration